 Prototypes once again expands its services to meet emerging community needs.
 Expanded services include detoxification at its Oxnard program.
 In addition, Prototypes begins accepting insurance payment and self-pay for clients who do not meet criteria for government funding.

 2012: A group of young professionals establishes the Prototypes Partners.

 The Partners is a group of volunteers who dedicate their time to raising funds and awareness for Prototypes.
 They host Prototypes’ signature event, Celebrating Mothers.

 In response to a need for affordable treatment services for women, Prototypes launches Resolve Recovery.
 This program offers residential treatment and detoxification for women who do not qualify for government-funded programs but cannot afford the high cost of private treatment.

-Today: Prototypes operates sites throughout Southern California, annually serving more than 10,000 women, men and children.
+Today: Prototypes, a program of HealthRIGHT 360 operates sites throughout Southern California, annually serving more than 10,000 women, men and children.
 With a proven model of integrated social services, Prototypes has evolved into one of the nation’s leading behavioral healthcare organizations and a “prototype” for other such organizations.